Let’s be honest. Most people don’t like to be on the receiving end of a “checking in” message from someone they work with.

 “I’m free on Tuesdays and Thursdays after 1 p.m. — let me know which of those times would suit you better.”

-Additionally, you should make sure the other person understands why the meeting is necessary.
+Additionally, you should make sure the other person understands why you believe the meeting is necessary.

-With that in mind, let’s go over the most common mistakes people make when sending a checking-in email.
+But, before we do that, let’s go over the most common mistakes people make when sending a check-in email.

-The wrong way to write a checking-in email
+The wrong way to write a check-in email

 As we have previously established, the phrase “just checking in” can feel somewhat offensive when immediately followed by a request for our time.